Get

 Value and Pricing

 The cost for Petco’s training services varies between the classes, with private lessons costing more than group training sessions.
 When it comes to dog training, Petco’s classes are often less expensive than the cost of hiring a private dog trainer, providing you with excellent value for the money.
-And thanks to their wide selection of classes at different price points, there are classes offered for almost every budget.
+Due to the wide selection of classes at different price points, there are classes available for almost every budget.

 Service Options

-Petco offers nine different courses between their in-person and online options.
-Some of their classes are age-specific, so it’s important to ensure your dog’s age falls within the class requirements.
-They offer classes for dogs of all ages, though, so there’s an appropriate class for every dog.
-While group training can help with socialization and train your dog to pay attention to commands in exciting situations, some dogs don’t do well around other dogs, making the private lesson options more ideal.
+Petco offers nine different courses between its in-person and online options.
+Some of the classes are age-specific, so it’s important to ensure your dog’s age falls within the class requirements.
+Petco has classes for dogs of all ages, though, so there’s an appropriate class for every pup.
+While group training can help with socialization and train your pet to pay attention to commands in exciting situations, some dogs don’t do well around other dogs, making the private lesson options more ideal.

 Locations and Accessibility

-With roughly 1,500 locations in the United States, there are convenient Petco locations near most people.
-If you don’t live near a Petco location, like those in rural areas, then you have the option to use Petco’s online training classes.
+The company has roughly 1,500 stores in the United States, so there are convenient Petco locations near most people.
+If you don’t live near one, you have the option to use Petco’s online training classes.
 While the online training experience will be different from in-person training, this still gives you a great way to get professional support while training your dog.
 The classes are designed to be easy to understand and follow, making them suitable for many people.

 Service Quality